...And Justice for All (album): Background

 Metallica's previous studio album, Master of Puppets (1986), was their last under their contract with the record label Music for Nations.
 Manager Peter Mensch wanted them to sign with British record distributor Phonogram Records.
 Phonogram manager Martin Hooker offered them "well over £1 million, which at that time was the biggest deal we'd ever offered anyone".
-His explanation was that the final figure for combined British and European sales of all three Metallica albums was more than 1.5 million copies.
+He explained that the final figure for combined British and European sales of all three Metallica albums was more than 1.5 million copies.